rathorology/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-*Implementation of machine learning algorithms on raw data for Exploratory Data Analysis(EDA) and Prdictive Modeling.
+*Implementation of machine learning algorithms on raw data for Exploratory Data Analysis(EDA) and Predictive Modeling.